Pryaxis/TShock/README.md

 TShock is a toolbox for Terraria servers and communities.
 That toolbox is jam packed with anti-cheat tools, server-side characters, groups, permissions, item bans, tons of commands, and limitless potential.
 It's one of a kind.

-This is the readme for developers.
-If you're not a developer, we have a fantastic new documentation service that also has up-to-date information on the latest state of TShock: visit the [TShock documentation](https://ikebukuro.tshock.co/).
+This is the readme for TShock developers and hackers.
+We're building out new[TShock documentation](https://ikebukuro.tshock.co/) for server operators and plugin developers, but this is a work-in-progress right now.

 ## Developing TShock